jd-solanki/anu/docs/guide/getting-started/installation.md

     npm i -D unplugin-vue-components
     ```

-3. Add following in `vite.config.js`:
+3. Add the following in `vite.config.js`:

     ```js
     // other imports